mdelhoneux/emnlp2021/src/pages/call-for-papers/style-and-formatting.md

 * We now use the "lineno" package instead of writing pseudo-numbers down the margins.
 Line numbers now line up, and many other simplifications were enabled by this change.

 * We will not use the `\aclfinalcopy` command.
-Instead, the review copy (anonymized, page and line numbers) is enabled by passing "review" as an "acl" package argument:
+Instead, the review copy (anonymized, page and line numbers) is enabled by passing "review" as an "emnlp2021" package argument:

   ```
-  \usepackage[review]{acl}
+  \usepackage[review]{emnlp2021}
   ```

 * There is no `\aclpaperid` macro.
 Softconf will add the submission ID stamp.